THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 3.
 Advancement of Expenses.

-Expenses incurred in defending a civil or criminal action, suit or proceeding, in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of the Director, officer, employee or agent to repay such amount if it shall ultimately be determined that he or she is not entitled to be indemnified by the Society.
+Expenses incurred in defending a civil or criminal action, suit or proceeding, in advance of the final disposition of such action, suit or proceeding shall be repaid upon receipt of an undertaking by or on behalf of the Director, officer, employee or agent to repay such amount if it shall ultimately be determined that they are not entitled to be indemnified by the Society.

 Section 4.
 Insurance.